nataliepopescu/verifopt/PANICS.md

 - [ ] 0002d1b8 <_RNvNtCs1omKOwJWJyg_4core6option13unwrap_failed>:
     - `core::option::unwrap_failed`

+### remove a panic and see how the binary/objdump changes

+removing MLFQ panic does change the binary, but unclear _how_

+might get more info from objdump diff

 ### `-why_live` linker flag

 ### other techniques to try

-remove a panic and see how the binary/objdump changes

 check `strings` output